Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Virtual Device](/images/getting-started/walkthrough/virtual-device.png "Virtual Device")

 The virtual device node requires the device ID you obtained earlier when you added the device to the Structure application.
-When then set the devices state by publishing values for all of the attributes we defined for the device earlier.
+We then set the devices state by publishing values for all of the attributes we defined for the device earlier.
 The values support what Structure calls templates, which means we can reference data stored on the payload.
 As you saw from the debug output earlier, the payload currently looks something like this:

 ```json
 {